screepers/screeps-server-mockup/README.md

 # screeps-server-mockup

-## Private server packadge for unit tests
+## Private server package for unit tests

 This is a project that runs the screeps private server one tick at a time, allowing to easily check data in between ticks and opens the possibilities for automatic testings in a reproductible